Baqend/guide/src/topics/baqend-code/index.md

 ## Scheduled Code Execution

-Baqend supports executing Baqend Modules periodically or at specific points in time.
+You can schedule any Baqend Module for execution, either in intervals or through cron job patterns.

 To schedule code for execution, open the corresponding Baqend Module in the dashboard and click on the `Schedule Execution` button.
+There are three parameters for scheduling:

+- **start**: the moment of the first execution.
+- **end** (optional): the moment at which the job is canceled.
+- **recurrence**: defines how your code will be called in the future.
+    - *interval-based*: a temporal period (e.g. for execution every `12 hours`)
+    - *cron job pattern*: a custom scheduling rule (e.g. `0 0 18 * * 6` for execution every Sunday at 6 PM)

-### Simple: Periodic Tasks
+### Simple Periodic Tasks

-The basic scheduling options let you choose a timestamp for the **initial execution** of your task, a **uniform time interval** by which your task is going to be carried out in the future and a timestamp to define the **job expiration** (default: every `7 days`, starting `now`, ending `never`).
+You can choose a start timestamp for the **initial execution** of your task, a **uniform time interval** by which your task is going to be carried out in the future and a timestamp to define the **job expiration** (default: every `7 days`, starting `now`, ending `never`).

 You can change both the numeric value and the unit of time in which the interval is defined.
 For example, to schedule an execution every 48 hours, you could specify an interval of `2 days` or `48 hours`.
 Likewise, you can choose any future timestamp for the initial execution: Your job will run in the specified interval from that point on.
 If you specify an expiration timestamp, your job will be canceled at this exact point in time, i.e. it will only be executed until then.